 I have a cat – should I microchip her?

 Cats are naturally curious and unpredictable.
 In the event that your cat strays away from the safety of your home a microchip is your cat’s best chance of a fast return.

 Does microchipping hurt the animal?

 Animal microchips are about the size of a grain of rice and are typically implanted by a vet just beneath the surface of the skin between the shoulder blades.
-The process is similar to receiving vaccination through a needle and is painless to pets.
-Most animals don’t even react when the microchip is implanted.
+The process is similar to receiving vaccination through a needle.
 Once implanted the microchip remains between the shoulder blades just beneath the skin for the rest of the animal’s lifetime, becoming a permanent form of identification.

 What kind of information is contained in the microchip?

 Is there a tracking device in it?
 Will it store my pet’s medical information?
 The microchips presently used in pets only contain identification numbers.
 No, the microchip cannot track your animal if it gets lost.
 Although the present technology microchip itself does not contain your pet’s medical information, some microchip registration databases will allow you to store that information in the database for quick reference.